juergenweb/FrontendContact/README.md

 - FrontendForms 2.1.25 or newer: Please download and install it from https://github.com/juergenweb/FrontendForms first.

 ## Highlights
-- Fast and easy integration of a contact form to at template by using only one line of code
+- Fast and easy integration of a contact form inside a template by using only one line of code
-- Select the fields that should be displayed
+- Select the fields which should be displayed inside the form
-- Extend the default form with additional fields, if needed
+- Beside the default fields you will be able to extend the form with additional fields
-- Run as many forms on a page as you want
+- Run as many forms on one page as you want
-- Possibility to upload multiple files, which can be sent as attachments
+- Possibility offer file upload to upload multiple files, which can be sent as attachments
 - Usage of all the benefits of [FrontendForms](https://github.com/juergenweb/FrontendForms#highlights) (fe.
 CAPTCHA, various security settings,...)
 - Mutli-language

 ## Configurations
-After you have installed the module, you have to enter a default email address where the mails should be sent to.
+After you have installed the module, you have to set the default email address where the mails should be sent to.
+This email address can be entered manually or you choose a ProcessWire field, which contains the email address.
 All other configuration options are optional.

-* Show or hide the following fields: gender, name, surname, subject, privacy, send copy (email and message fields are mandatory and therefore permanent).
+* Show or hide the following fields: gender, name, surname, subject, file upload, privacy and send copy (email and message field are mandatory and therefore permanent and not selectable whether to be shown or not).
 * Set the status of the following fields to required or not: gender, name, surname, subject (send copy field is always optional and privacy field is always required.
 Therefore, for both fields the status cannot be changed).
 * Set a global email address or not.
 You can enter an email by text, or you can choose a PW field, which holds the value.